 One of the common criticisms made about the use of drugs to treat mental disorder is that they don’t act as a cure, they simply offer temporary relief from disabling symptoms.
 New research challenges this.
 Prof Shitij Kapur and his team at King’s College London (Vernon et al. 2012) have produced evidence that certain drugs change brain structure.
 In this study rats were given treatment with either lithium (used for bipolar disorder) or an antipsychotic for 6 weeks.
 Brain scans showed an increase in cortical grey matter for the lithium rats and a decrease for the antipsychotic rats.
 At present, however, the clinical significance of these changes is not clear.

-A Level A Level Psychology assessment authors Back to school Ben Crystal book list book recommendations brain children's authors children's books children's dictionaries children's fiction classroom closing the word gap comprehension COVID-19 CPD critical thinking curriculum david crystal definitions Dictionaries dictionary Digital drama ed-tech Education english ethics exams false friends GCSE guided reading history History teacher home learning independent reading Jill Carter knowledge questions KS1 KS2 KS3 language learning literacy literature Mastery mathematics maths maths education maths mastery media memory mental health methodology MFL MFL Teachers natural sciences non-fiction Ofsted perspectives Phonics post-sats primary primary maths psychology reading reading development reading for pleasure reading list remote learning remote teaching revision Sam Holyman science secondary secondary education shakespeare Shakespeare400 shared knowledge student wellbeing teaching teaching ideas Teaching Strategies technology TOK emotion TOK intuition TOK language TOK reason TOK sense perception transition truth Vocabulary vocabulary building wellbeing Word Gap words world book day writing
+A Level A Level Psychology assessment authors Back to school Ben Crystal book list book recommendations brain children's authors children's books children's dictionaries children's fiction classroom closing the word gap comprehension COVID-19 critical thinking curriculum david crystal definitions Dictionaries dictionary Digital drama ed-tech Education english ethics exams false friends GCSE guided reading history History teacher home learning independent reading Jill Carter knowledge questions KS1 KS2 KS3 language learning literacy Mastery mathematics maths maths education maths mastery media memory mental health methodology MFL MFL Teachers natural sciences non-fiction numicon Ofsted perspectives Phonics post-sats primary primary maths psychology reading reading development reading for pleasure reading list remote learning remote teaching revision Sam Holyman science secondary secondary education shakespeare Shakespeare400 shared knowledge student wellbeing teaching teaching ideas Teaching Strategies teaching tips technology TOK emotion TOK intuition TOK language TOK reason TOK sense perception transition truth Vocabulary vocabulary building wellbeing Word Gap words world book day writing